baguilar6174/java-learning-jdbc/README.md

 - Is your data highly normalized?
 - Do you need atomic transactions that cross data table?

+### Transactions

+- At its simplest form, a unit of work
+- The rule is that all work is completed or all fails, no in between
+- Powerful concept that must be managed
+- Breaks down in distributed systems quickly

+#### Commit

+- The commit point tells the system that the transaction is done
+- Can be "commited" to disk
+- Often held in swap until this point

+#### Rollback

+- Returns the data to the state it was prior to the transaction starting
+- If no locking and another transaction completed, the data is not lost, only the current transaction
+- All uncommited data is "purged"
+- Often as part of a failure scenario, but no required

+#### Auto-commit

+- Auto-commit is not transactional
+- Data is immediately committed
+- There is no concept of atomic transactions
+- Not recommended for most, if not all, use cases utilizing RDBMS
+- Often either a driver or a transactional setting

 ---

 ## My process